-AT&T is "working on" creating a shared data planAlex Wagner - Deputy Managing Editor, News Desk
+AT&T is "working on" creating a shared data planAlex Wagner - Editorial Director of News and Content

 Verizon has said in the past that it was considering introducing shared data "mega-plans," and today AT&T CEO Ralph de la Vega indicated that his carrier is in the process of creating a similar offering.
 During an interview today at D9, de la Vega explained that AT&T was "working on" a data plan that could be shared between multiple devices, although he didn't give any indication as to when that plan might launch.